Skip to content

 git restore statefulset.yaml

-Pause and predict: If statefulset.yaml is currently modified and staged, what will git status show immediately after you run git restore --staged statefulset.yaml?
-Prediction: The git status output will move statefulset.yaml from the “Changes to be committed” section down to the “Changes not staged for commit” section.
-The actual modifications in the file will remain untouched in your working directory.
+Pause and predict: if statefulset.yaml is currently modified and staged, what will git status show immediately after you run git restore --staged statefulset.yaml?
+The file will move out of the “Changes to be committed” section and into the unstaged section, while the actual file contents in your working directory remain modified.
+That command changes the index, not the working file.
+If you also want to discard the working directory changes, you need a separate restore without --staged.

 Terminal window